-Each Accredited Member conducting business in the gold and/or precious metals supply chain is required to apply and implement its Policy to identify and assess the risks associated with gold and/or precious metals which they produce, distribute, transport, export, sell and/or purchase.
+Each Accredited Member conducting business in the gold supply chain is required and must be individually responsible for applying and implementing its Policy and management system and mapping its supply chain in order to identify and assess the risks of contributing to conflict, Money Laundering, Terrorism Financing serious Human Rights abuses or environmental and social issues associated with gold which they produce, distribute, transport, export, sell and/or purchase.

-If the Accredited Member can reasonably determine on the basis of the information collected under Rule 1 that it does not mine or transport any gold and/or precious metals in a Conflict-Affected and High-Risk Area, no additional due diligence is required.
-The management systems established in Rule 1 should be maintained and regularly reviewed.
+If the Accredited Member can reasonably determine on the basis of the information collected under Rule 1 that it does not deal in gold mined, transported or traded in a Conflict-Affected and High-Risk Area, no additional due diligence is required.
+The management systems established in Rule 1 should be maintained and regularly reviewed and the Member is expected to improve its due diligence practices and risk assessment process over time.

-If the Accredited Member is not able to reasonably determine on the basis of the information collected under Rule 1 that it does not mine or transport any gold and/or precious metals in a Conflict-Affected and High-Risk Area, it is mandatory to implement Rule 2.2 to 2.9.
+If the Accredited Member is not able to reasonably determine on the basis of the information collected under Rule 1 that it does not deal in gold mined, transported or traded any in a Conflict-Affected and High-Risk Area, it is mandatory to carry out an additional, more in-depth due diligence in accordance with Rule 2.